anuragkumarak95/wordnet/README.md

 ## Using WordNet Module

-1. install wordnet module using this script,
+1. `Clone this repo` and install wordnet module using this script,

         $python setup.py install